All students are classified as either a resident of the State of California or non-resident when applying for admission.

 a.
 Married minors may establish their own residence.

 b.
 The residence of the parent with whom an unmarried minor child maintains a place of abode is the residence of the unmarried minor child.
 When the minor lives with neither parent, residence is that of the parent with whom the minor last resided.
 The minor may establish residence when both parents are deceased and a legal guardian has not been appointed.

 c.
 The residency of unmarried minors who have a parent living cannot be changed by their own acts, appointment of legal guardians, or relinquishment of a parent’s right of control (EC 68062).

-3. Exceptions apply under certain conditions to active members of the military and full-time teachers holding valid credentials in public schools.
+3. Exceptions apply under certain conditions to active members of the military.

 5. Non-citizen Students: Students with a “permanent resident” visa, refugee status, or amnesty approval may establish residency in accordance with above discussion.
 All visas must be examined by the college to determine residency status.